Zirui0102/C-LCIKG/README.md

 # C-LCIKG
 Life Cycle Inventory Knowledge Graph for Critical Chemicals

-This is the repository for our next publication:
+This is the repository for our upcoming publication:

-Tang, Z., Dreger, M., Jiang, P., Malek, K., & Tu, Q. (2024) Using Large Language Models and Neo4j to Construct a Knowledge Graph for Life Cycle Inventory of Critical Chemicals
+Tang, Z., Dreger, M., Jiang, P., Malek, K., & Tu, Q. (2024) Using Large Language Models and Neo4j to Construct a Knowledge Graph for Life Cycle Inventory of Critical Chemicals.

 **Contents**